-Through new funding and a restructuring of its debt, Sunseeker has new majority investors from the UK and Ireland.
+Through new funding and a restructuring of its debt, Sunseeker has new ownership, in the form of majority investors from the UK and Ireland.

-FL Partners, which was founded in 2006 as an investment vehicle and which owns the horseracing paper Racing Post, has, along with other investors, injected £25 million (about $36.2 million) of new capital into Sunseeker.
+FL Partners, an investment vehicle which owns the horseracing paper Racing Post, has, along with other investors, injected £25 million (about $36.2 million) of new capital into the builder.
 FL Partners also refinanced Sunseeker’s existing debt with a £40-million ($57.9-million) package of long-term loans.
 The new funds and the refinancing should permit Sunseeker, which employs more than 2,300 people, to continue its current production of speedboats and superyachts to 40 meters (131 feet).
-It should also allow Sunseeker to expand into the 50-meter (164-foot) market, a plan previously put in place.
+It should also allow the brand to expand into the 50-meter (164-foot) market, a plan previously put in place.

 Leave a Reply